AnyChart/docs.anychart.com/Basic_Charts_Types/Step_Area_Chart.md

 The default mode is <strong>center</strong>.
 In this case data points are placed to the center of horizontal segments:

 ```
-// create a step area series and set the data
-var series = chart.stepArea(data);

 // set the step direction to the center mode
 series.stepDirection("center");
 ```